Focus on Facts

 Individual voter records are confidential.
 Yet in a previous Focus on Facts the author described a method to analyze publicly available voter records that produces reliable estimates to describe the demographics of who votes (race, age, neighborhood, etc.).

 Figure 1 reveals how the use of VBM varied by age group among Cuyahoga County voters in the Fall 2016 election.
 Among voters 65 and older, more than half (51.4%) used the VBM option.
 In addition, the highest proportional use of VBM among voters under the age of 55 was among the youngest voters, aged 18-24.

 Salling, Mark J. PhD, GISP, "Efforts to Promote Voting by Mail May Help Ensure Strong Voter Turnout Among Both Young and Old Voters in Cuyahoga County's Fall 2020 Election" (2020).
-Urban Publications.
+All Maxine Goodman Levin School of Urban Affairs Publications.
 0 1 2 3 1668.